-- Stateside Legal - Free legal help for military members, veterans, and their families
+Stateside Legal - Find free legal help for military members, veterans, and their families.

-- Legal Help for Veterans - Resources from the U.S. Department of Veterans Affairs (VA) for legal help for veterans
+Legal Help for Veterans - Find free legal clinics and other resources from the Department of Veterans Affairs.

 Armed Forces Legal Assistance - Find nearby military installations with legal assistance offices.